waynetee/tp/docs/DeveloperGuide.md

 **Use case: UC07 - Export properties**
 1. `User` requests to export properties.
 2. `User` chooses the destination csv file.
-3. `PropertyWhiz` exports properties from the current property list to the csv file.
+3. `PropertyWhiz` exports properties from the displayed property list to the csv file.

 **Extensions**